-The statement sets out the actions the University of Central Lancashire has taken to combat modern slavery in its supply chains and across its business.
+The statement sets out the actions the University has taken to combat modern slavery in its supply chains and across its business.

-Amongst its programme portfolio of some 400 undergraduate and 200+ postgraduate courses, the University has been at the forefront of developing degrees in emerging disciplines such as Fashion and Forensic Science to an evolving portfolio of Dentistry programmes to meet emerging sector needs.
+Amongst its programme portfolio of some 350 undergraduate and 200+ postgraduate courses, the University has been at the forefront of developing degrees in emerging disciplines such as Fashion and Forensic Science to an evolving portfolio of Dentistry programmes to meet emerging sector needs.
 Undergraduate Medicine has now been added to that list, a course being delivered in one of the UK's most modern and inclusive medical schools.
 Our highly ranked courses showcase how we are leading the way in modern learning and include both Fashion and Forensic Science as 1st in the North West, Chemistry (joint 2nd in the UK), Social Work (5th in the UK) according to The Guardian University Guide 2020.

 UCLan Business Services Limited is a wholly owned trading subsidiary of the University and is subject in its procurement dealings to the same vetting processes in place for the University, as set out below.